eXpandFramework/Reactive.XAF/src/Modules/ModelMapper/Readme.md

 [![image](https://user-images.githubusercontent.com/159464/87556331-2fba1980-c6bf-11ea-8a10-e525dda86364.png)](https://youtu.be/CkJKEfPhS0M)

 ##### Map Generation
 Generating maps for many types is costly however it happens in parallel and only once.
 Afterwards the model interfaces are loaded from the `ModelMapperAssembly.dll` found in path.
-All mapped types are included in this one assembly even if the map was executed from different modules.
+Only the predefined mapped types are included in this one assembly.
+Another with suffix `Custom` will host any other maps.
+This design aims to improve startup performance by compiling the prefefined .

 The module will generate automatically the `ModelMapperAssembly.dll` under the following conditions.
 1. If the assembly does not exist in path.